nvs/map/README.md

    tested under any environment other than Linux.
 Please backup any files before use.
 2. Only Lua is supported.
+3. There are not many fancy errors.
+Using the Lua stack traceback to assist in understanding issues is recommended.

 ## Commands